 Therapy Led Programs: Facilitated by a Pearson Allied Health Services therapies, these groups focus on skill development and have been designed with therapeutic outcomes.
 These groups are normally held in one of our clinics and can be funded through either the core or capacity funding lines of a National Disability Insurance Scheme plan.

 Community Access and Social Programs: Our community access and social programs utilise a mixture of our therapy and mentoring team staff, engaging in a minimum staff to participant ratio of 1 to 3.
-This allows our team to closely monitor and guide individual, help to develop problem solving and social skills, and ensure all individuals are safe and happy at all times.
+This allows our team to closely monitor and guide individual, help to develop problem solving and social skills, and ensure all are safe and happy at all times.
 These groups are capped at a maximum group size of 12 participants to ensure individuals are not overwhelmed by large group sizes.

 We offer a range of half and full day programs, both in the community and in one of our clinics.
 For community based groups, we utilise both public transport and private transport through private coach rentals.
 When using public transport, we provide training and guidance to participants on how to catch public transport prior to departure.